PDAL/PDAL/doc/workshop/exercises/analysis/clipping/clipping.rst

     This pipeline is available in your workshop materials in the ``./exercises/analysis/clipping/clipping.json`` file.
 Remember
-    to replace each occurance of ``c:/Users/Hobu/PDAL/`` with the correct location for your machine.
+    to replace each of the three occurances of ``c:/Users/Hobu/PDAL/`` in this file with the correct location for your machine.

 1. Reader
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~